-As a CPA who helps many clients with their ecommerce accounting, one area that I focus on is the ever increasing complexity of sales and use taxes.
+As a CPA who provides ecommerce accounting services for many clients, one area that I focus on is the ever increasing complexity of sales and use taxes.

 If you are a small business selling digital products and services in the EU (European Union) consumer market significant changes to the VAT (value added tax) rules went into effect January 1, 2015.
 These changes increase the VAT compliance burden which has a disproportionate impact on small and medium size businesses.

 The VAT law isn’t new.
 It has been in existence since 2003 but there has been little public awareness of the law.
 The 2003 law stipulated

 - Any US business that is not a tax resident in the EU is required to collect and pay VAT on all digital products and services sold in the EU to consumers.

 - The business must register in each country or

 - Complete a one-time simplified registration and filing